 The family farm was once a way of life in the Valley.
 Farms would have orchard, beef or dairy cattle, a pig or two, some sheep and poultry.
 Potatoes were once a major export commodity, and everyone grew a vegetable garden for their own use.
 Apples became a major commodity roughly between 1880 and 1945, and were the main impetus behind all the railway lines going to rural communities.
 Since World War ll most farmers have specialized in just one or two kinds of livestock or crops, so that the small mixed farm has become a threatened species.

 (Yes, even farmers had cars way back then.
 Susan Chase of Port Williams, the first and only woman to become president of the Nova Scotia Fruit Growers Association- in 1928 – drove a Model T Ford to the first annual three-day fruit growers’s tour in 1925.
 Hers was almost certainly black.
-A few more colourful models can be seen at the annual tractor pull.)
+A few more colourful models can be seen at several of our events.)

 If you’d like to see the place, just attend one of our special events, or ask for a private tour.
 One of our volunteers will be happy to show you around.
 Volunteers and new members are welcome.